-Autumn 1 - What makes me, me?

-Stories are read, sequenced and new vocabulary is discussed and understood

-Themes - belonging, emotions, families, differences (Owl babies' text is introduced using Talk for Writing format)

-Autumn 2- How do we celebrate?

-Stories are read, sequenced and new vocabulary is discussed and understood

-Theme - Celebrations

-(Stick Man is introduced using Talk for Writing format)

-Spring 1- Who can help us?

-Stories are read, sequenced and new vocabulary is discussed and understood

-Themes - Community, rules, safety, and health

-(Talk for Writing - Non- fiction instructions on how to brush your teeth based on 'Why we go to the Dentist' text)

-Spring 2- Was it a happily ever after?

-Talk for writing format for all texts

-Theme - Story structure

-Summer 1- What is lurking at the bottom of the garden?

-Talk for Writing format for all texts

-Themes - Knowledge and understanding of the world
+Texts covered throughout the year in explicit literacy sessions Autumn 1 - What makes me, me?
+OWL BABIES Stories are read, sequenced and new vocabulary is discussed and understood Themes - belonging, emotions, families, differences (Owl babies' text is introduced using Talk for Writing format) Autumn 2- How do we celebrate?
+Little Glow Stories are read, sequenced and new vocabulary is discussed and understood Theme - Celebrations (Santa Post is introduced using Talk for Writing format) Spring 1- Who can help us?
+Goldilocks Stories are read, sequenced and new vocabulary is discussed and understood Themes - Community, rules, safety, and health (Talk for Writing - Non- fiction instructions on how to brush your teeth based on 'Why should I brush my teeth?' text) Spring 2- Was it a happily ever after?
+Talk for writing format for all texts Theme - Story structure Summer 1- From tiny seeds to big adventures!
+Talk for Writing format for all texts Themes - Knowledge and understanding of the world